canmom/canmom.github.io/_posts/animation/2020-08-16-perspective-planes.md

 </details>

 In the next article, we'll see how they're <em>useful</em>.
 We have everything we need to start building our 'bag of tricks'---methods we can use to make sure everything in a perspective drawing fits together at the appropriate sizes.
+If this article was confusing, it may be worth returning to once you've seeen the uses of a vanishing line...